Eurocopter EC145: Operational history

 The French Sécurité Civile (Civil Guard), French Gendarmerie and the Landespolizei (State Police) of Hesse, Germany became the first operators of the EC145 upon receipt of the initial deliveries in April 2002.
-The Sécurité Civile procured the type as a replacement for its aging Aérospatiale Alouette III fleet, winning out against the Eurocopter AS365 Dauphin.
+The Sécurité Civile procured the type as a replacement for its ageing Aérospatiale Alouette III fleet, winning out against the Eurocopter AS365 Dauphin.
 In November 2006, the Sécurité Civile were planning to make greater use of the EC145's IFR capabilities for operations within bad weather and at night time.
-In 2008, the Gendarmerie reportedly stated that the EC145 has a per aircraft availability rate of roughly 90 percent.
+In 2008, the Gendarmerie reportedly stated that the EC145 has a per aircraft availability rate of roughly 90 per cent.
 Out of a total of 32 EC145s delivered to the Sécurité Civile, three had been lost in accidents by June 2009.Dubois, Thierry.
 "French rescue org suffers third fatal EC 145 crash."
 AIN Online, 3 June 2009.

 In October 2010, an agreement to establish a joint venture between Eurocopter and Kazakhstan Engineering, Eurocopter Kazakhstan Engineering, was formally signed; the joint venture created the only EC145 manufacturer in the Commonwealth of Independent States (CIS), which possesses exclusive rights to supply the type to Mongolia, Uzbekistan, Tajikistan, Kyrgyzstan, Belarus, and Azerbaijan."Kazakhstan strengthens relations with Airbus Group."
 Azernews, 3 November 2015.
 In November 2011, Kazakhstan took delivery of the first of an initial batch of six EC145 ordered.
 In September 2012, Eurocopter Kazakhstan received its first EC145 assembly kits at its newly established facility in Astana; up to 10 EC145s per year are to be built at the facility.
 By November 2015, a total of 20 rotorcraft had been produced at the Kazakhstan facility, 14 for the Ministry of Emergencies of Kazakhstan and 6 for the Ministry of Defense of Kazakhstan.

 In April 2012, Eurocopter announced that the 500th EC145 had been delivered.
 On 31 July 2014, the first EC145 T2, an updated variant, was delivered to its launch customer, DRF Luftrettung, who have ordered a total of 20 such helicopters for emergency medical service operations.

 In April 2015, Airbus Group Australia Pacific delivered its first H145, previously designated as the EC145 T2.
 In June 2015, it was announced that Saudi Arabia intended to purchase 23 H145s worth $500 million.
 In November 2015, it was reported that the H145 had attained an average availability rate of 94%.

 On 25 September 2019 an Airbus H145 landed on the summit of Aconcagua, highest mountain in Southern Hemisphere at 6962 metres (22,840 ft), crewed by Airbus experimental test pilot Alexander Neuhaus and flight test engineer Antoine van Gent.
 This is a record for a twin-engined helicopter.